 The IUCN now manages two subspecies of lions: Panthera leo leo across Africa, and Panthera leo persica in India.
 But the main subdivision of lions genetically is within Africa, scientists believe, between the lions in East and Southern Africa versus all others.
 The two groups in Africa, the researchers say, should be listed and managed separately.
-If that happened West (and Central) African lions would possibly be called Panthera leo senegalensis.
+If that happened, West (and Central) African lions would possibly be called Panthera leo senegalensis.

 The last best hope for Panthera leo senegalensis may lie where the buffalo and antelope still roam; in Pendjari National Park in northwestern Benin, which adjoins Arly National Park in Burkina Faso.
-Along with W Transborder Park which spans Niger, Burkina Faso, and Benin, the three parks form the WAP (W-Arly-Pendjari) complex.
+Along with W Transborder Park, which spans Niger, Burkina Faso, and Benin, the three parks form the WAP (W-Arly-Pendjari) complex.
 WAP is the largest protected ecosystem in West Africa.

 From March 19 to May 22, 2012, Henschel and others surveyed more than 75 percent of the WAP complex.
 The total lion population there was estimated at 356 lions.
 Lions were also confirmed in three other West African protected areas; Kainji Lake National Park, Nigeria (an estimated 32 lions), Yankari Game Reserve, Nigeria (2 lions), and Niokolo-Koba National Park, Senegal (16 lions).

 Lions have disappeared across Africa as human populations have overtaken the landscape, competing with wildlife for habitat.
 Savannas have been converted into farms and fields for agriculture and livestock.
 Uncontrolled logging and burning have led to deforestation, desertification, and declining water quality.
-Some places in West Africa have become near-deserts.
+Some places in West Africa have become near deserts.

-“Weak management of lions’ habitat due to a lack of funds has led to a collapse in lion prey populations and in lions,” says Henschel.
-One West African park’s management budget is, he says, “roughly US $20 per square kilometer; incredibly low.
+“Weak management of lions’ habitat due to a lack of funds has led to a collapse in lion prey populations and lions,” says Henschel.
+One West African park’s management budget is, he says, “roughly US $20 per square kilometre; incredibly low.
 To reverse the declines and stabilize populations of lions and their prey, we need a huge increase in financial backing for protected areas.”
 He points out that the WAP complex has received sustained assistance from Germany and the European Union.
 Hence, there be lions.

-The empty forest, or empty savanna, syndrome, it’s called.
+The empty forest, or empty savanna, syndrome it’s called.
 Habitats that echo only silence, their lifeblood drained by a gamut of environmental problems.
-The savannas and forests of West Africa grow quieter with each passing year, their lion roars fainter.
+The savannas and forests of West Africa grow quieter with each passing year, and their lion roars fainter.
 Soon the only voices we hear may be our own.

 To comment on this story: Download our app here - it's a troll-free safe place 🙂.